SilvaMakana/silvamakana.github.io/_teaching/2018-spring-teaching-4.md

 location: "Columbus, USA"
 ---

-Worked for the NSF funded _ASPIRE_ project teaching high school girls about radio interferometry.
+Worked for the NSF funded _ASPIRE_ project teaching high school girls about radio interferometry in _Aug.
+2018_.

 Develop and execute a comprehensive introduction to basic wave interferometry to high school girls
 ===